adafruit/awesome-stemma/README.md

 - [Qwiic](https://www.sparkfun.com/qwiic) (SparkFun.com)
 - [Modulino](https://search.arduino.cc/search?q=modulino*&tab=store&storeLocation=usa) (arduino.cc)

-**Stemma-like Systems**
+**STEMMA-like Systems**
 - [Grove](https://www.seeedstudio.com/category/Grove-c-1003.html) (Seeedstudio.com)
 - [Gravity](https://www.dfrobot.com/index.php?route=page/gravity) (DFRobot.com)
 - [easyC](https://e-radionica.com/en/easyc-system.html) (e-radionica.com)

 ## Compatibility

-Stemma and Stemma QT have compatibility with similar connections used by manufacturers other than Adafruit.
+STEMMA and STEMMA QT have compatibility with similar connections used by manufacturers other than Adafruit.

 STEMMA attempts to be as cross-compatible as possible with both Grove, easyC and Gravity (compatible connectors & 3-5V power/logic).
-STEMMA QT is cross-compatible with Qwiic - STEMMA QT connector/cable is same as Qwiic.
+STEMMA QT is cross-compatible with Qwiic.

+STEMMA QT connector/cable is same as Qwiic.
 You can use STEMMA QT devices with Qwiic devices/controllers.
 Modulino by Arduino, introduced in July 2024, appears compatible with Qwiic and STEMMA QT including using the same connector.

-See the [chart](https://learn.adafruit.com/introducing-adafruit-stemma-qt/stemma-qt-comparison) on the Adafruit Stemma/StemmaQT Guide for the latest compatibility charts between Stemma, Stemma QT, Grove, Qwiic, and Gravity connections.
+See the [chart](https://learn.adafruit.com/introducing-adafruit-stemma-qt/stemma-qt-comparison) on the Adafruit Stemma/StemmaQT Guide for the latest compatibility charts between STEMMA, STEMMA QT, Grove, Qwiic, and Gravity connections.

 ## Stemma Hardware